Rutuj-Runwal/RR-Adblocker/README.md

 ***

-RR Adblocker is a an open-source browser extension that blocks ads and trackers to make your web surfing faster and safer.
+RR Adblocker is an open-source browser extension and the world's first published adblocker powered by Manifest V3 that blocks ads and trackers to make your web surfing faster and safer.

 Out of the box, the extension blocks ads, trackers and malware sites and is powered by [_EasyList_](https://easylist.github.io/#easylist), [_EasyPrivacy_](https://easylist.github.io/#easyprivacy), [_Online Malicious URL Blocklist_](https://gitlab.com/curben/urlhaus-filter#urlhaus-malicious-url-blocklist)

 ![User iterface](https://github.com/Rutuj-Runwal/RR-Adblocker/blob/main/assets/1.png)